 - Put in an offer (usually through an estate agent) i.e. tell the seller what you are willing to pay for the property.
 This is also the time to raise any conditions you have in relation to the property.

-- The offer is accepted: At this point, you should also arrange a survey to check the property’s condition and instruct your chosen conveyancing specialist to handle your transaction.
+- The offer is accepted: At this point, you should also arrange a survey to check the property’s condition and instruct your chosen conveyancing specialist.

 - The survey checks will include a wide range of examinations including: the structural integrity of the property; whether there is any signs of subsidence, damp or damage; and whether any building works have been carried out at the property.
 These items are not covered by the legal process which is why a survey (on top of the valuation carried out by a mortgage lender) is always a good idea.